graahand/ubermensch/04_smarc/ai-math-ed.md

 **garbage in garbage out**

-dataset preparation should take maximum time but fixed and very actionable planing, one dataset, one model one evaluation at a time. don't start with math, start with nepali,social, english (a language subject first).
+dataset preparation should take maximum time but fixed and very actionable planing, one dataset, one model one evaluation at a time. we are starting with maths first from class 4 to class 10 first as the mathematics from class 11-12 is a bit more complex.

 base models should  be reasoning or not, i think reasoning is required but it also increases  the  resource requirement along the the throughput rate and latency.